-Listen to these words from Henri Nouwen, which speak to this matter.
-“When you discover your belovedness by God in solitude, you see the belovedness of other people in community and can call that beauty forth in ministry.
-It’s a incredible mystery of God’s love that the more you know you are loved, the more you will see how deeply your sisters and brothers in the human family are loved.
+Listen to these words from Henri Nouwen: “When you discover your belovedness by God in solitude, you see the belovedness of other people in community and can call that beauty forth in ministry.
+It’s an incredible mystery of God’s love that the more you know you are loved, the more you will see how deeply your sisters and brothers in the human family are loved.
 The more you love others without conditions, the more you can love yourself the way God loves you and others.
 And the more you are loved by others, the more you realize how much you are the beloved of God.”

-I am only beginning to find this true in my life.
-At this stage of my journey, God has given me opportunities to be with people who think and live out their understanding of the spiritual journey much different then myself.
-Years ago I would be both judgemental and critical of these folks.
+I am only beginning to find this to be true in my life.
+At this stage of my journey, God has given me opportunities to be with people who think and live out their understanding of the spiritual journey very differently than I do.
+Years ago I would have been both judgmental and critical of these folks.
 But something has happened in my heart.
-As I have come to rest in my belovedness, I have a real openness and even compassion for those who are different from myself.
+As I have come to rest in my belovedness, I have found more openness and even compassion for those who are different from me.
 This is truly the work of God’s grace and mercy in my heart.
-It has brought me a kind of joy that I never knew when I was more closed and boxed up in myself
+It has brought me a kind of joy that I never knew when I was more closed and boxed up in myself.

-I truly believe that a wild man, that is a man who has opened his heart to the Lord, will experience the truth of his belovedness and in turn will become a more loving and compassionate man.
-To many of us men, have tried to do our loving through our heads.
-It becomes a matter of the will and something that we “ought” to do.
-Those around us often know that it is not sincere and from the heart.
-But the man who know his belovedness in God, has nothing to lose and everything to gain by being a loving man.
+I truly believe that a wild man, a man who has opened his heart to the Lord and is trying to walk by faith, will more and more experience the truth of his belovedness – and in turn will become more compassionate and loving.
+Many of us men have tried to do our loving through our heads.
+It becomes a matter of the will – and something that we “ought” to do.
+Those around us often know that it is not sincere or from the heart.
+But the man who knows his belovedness in God has nothing to lose and everything to gain by being a more loving man.
 God will bless him far beyond his understanding as he walks in the love of God.
-Paul prayed that we might. “know this love that surpasses knowledge” (Eph 3:19).
+Paul prayed that we might “know this love that surpasses knowledge” (Eph.
+3:19).
 Men don’t try to figure it out.
-Learn to live out of your belovedness.
+Lean on your heavenly Father and learn to live out of your belovedness.